Heard on the grapevine: How Pacific trade pact primes New Zealand wine for Japan buzz

 MORE THAN US$40 A BOTTLE - CHEAPEST ON MENU

-On a recent Friday night in central Tokyo's upscale Azabu area, restaurant Torizen Seo served customers from a menu centered on gourmet versions of traditional grilled chicken skewers, or 'yakitori'.
-Sileni wines at 4,800 yen (US$42.70) a bottle were the cheapest on a mostly European list, with bottles around 7,500 yen to accompany dinner courses priced at 5,000-8,000 yen.
+On a recent Friday night in central Tokyo's upscale Azabu area, restaurant Torizen Seo served customers from a menu centered on gourmet versions of traditional grilled chicken skewers, or yakitori.
+Sileni wines at 4,800 yen (US$42.70) a bottle were the cheapest on a mostly European list, with bottles around 7,500 yen to accompany dinner courses priced at 5,000 yen to 8,000 yen.

 Industry insiders say Japanese wine lovers like Tomoko Inaba are increasingly looking to extend their palates into wines from New World countries that are pushing what they say are innovative flavors in less traditional restaurants and hotels.